klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 This is equivalent to `chainConfigAt()` with an empty parameter.

 {% hint style="warning" %}
-`governance_chainConfig` API will be deprecated from Klaytn v1.11 (see [klaytn#1783](https://github.com/klaytn/klaytn/pull/1783)).
+`governance_chainConfig` API will be deprecated since Klaytn v1.11 (see [klaytn#1783](https://github.com/klaytn/klaytn/pull/1783)).
 Use <a href="#governance_getchainconfig">`governance_getChainConfig`</a> instead.

-NOTE: the RPC API will be deprecated from v1.11.
+NOTE: the RPC API will be deprecated since v1.11.
 However, the `governance.chainConfig` property in the Klaytn JavaScript console is removed since Klaytn v1.10.2.
 {% endhint %}